 www.kawakib.com

-In the previous article I mentioned "mind over matter" - how your mental outlook affects your dancing.
+In the previous article on "mind over matter" we looked at how your mental outlook affects your dancing.
 Let's continue looking at how we can best utilize our largely untapped mental powers to help us grow as dancers.

 There's a simple "mental-exercise routine" you can use to draw deeply from the well of your potential abilities.
 This method accesses the creative unconscious or inner mind and connects the conscious with the unconscious so they can collaborate and work together in problem-solving.